News: Rotary Club of Louisville

 RECENT UPDATES

-The February 27th meeting at noon at the University Club will feature Dawne Gee, WAVE Anchor, Community Leader, and Co-founder of A Recipe to End Hunger.
+The April 10th meeting at noon at the University Club will feature Deborah Bilitski, President and Executive Director of Waterfront Park.

 The buffet opens at 11:30am and the program begins at noon.
-The menu is beef stroganoff and roasted vegetables; a salad with grilled chicken or a vegetarian/vegan and/or gluten-free option is available upon advance request.
+The menu is southern fried chicken with mac and cheese and collard greens; a salad with grilled chicken or a vegetarian/vegan and/or gluten-free option is available upon advance request.

 There is a $5 meeting fee for those who choose not to purchase a meal - this will include a dessert and tea/coffee/water and, of course, a fantastic program.
 You can pay $5 cash, check or scan the QR code at check-in to pay with a credit card.